risk/r-pipeline/README.md

 - ⚡ **Unified Async Support** — **Single API** for both sync and async operations with `stream()` and `streamAsync()`
 - 🔄 **Sync + Async Mix** — Seamlessly mix synchronous and asynchronous operations in the same pipeline
 - 🚀 **Parallel Processing** — Execute multiple operations concurrently with `parallelJoint` and `parallelBranch`
+- 🏗️ **Layer Architecture** — Advanced middleware pattern with entry/exit hooks and context support
 - 🛡️ **Advanced Error Handling** — Type-safe error handling with detailed error information and recovery
 - 🔍 **Enhanced Debugging** — Built-in debugging with stage information and reference control
 - 📦 **TypeScript First** — Built exclusively for TypeScript with **zero JavaScript dependencies**
-- 🧩 **Zero Runtime Dependencies** — Fully self-contained, built only with TypeScript’s type system and JavaScript primitives
+- 🧩 **Zero Runtime Dependencies** — Fully self-contained, built only with TypeScript's type system and JavaScript primitives
 - 🧪 **Well Tested** — Comprehensive test coverage with modular architecture